 Since ERP is housed under one roof and integrated with other operational programs, ecommerce platforms can access information faster and easier.
 Businesses can then process better analytics and reporting - both of which help identify customer trends and where companies need to dedicate more attention.
 For example, ERP, if integrated with financial records, can help distinguish who is buying what, and when.
 Furthermore, it also may shed light onto low customer retention rates if integrated with customer relationship management software.

 ERP relates to ecommerce in a number of other ways besides analytics and reporting.
-Online retail is a multistep operation, and ecommerce platforms of any size can track order fulfillment, shipping and manufacturer inventory through robust ERP software too.
+Online retail is a multistep operation, and ecommerce platforms of any size can track order fulfillment and manufacturer inventory through robust ERP software too.
 In essence, ERP is a platform that houses all important information in a single, user-friendly location.
 Businesses invest in ERP to increase internal visibility, improve customer relations and grow the company.
 ERP relates to ecommerce platforms in that it can integrate with your existing structure and shed further insight into all business operations.

 Traditional ERP software was designed to meet the needs of larger manufacturers.
 However, thanks in part to the rapid growth of cloud-based software, smaller organizations can now scale ERP to their operation, all while reaping the benefits that these systems offer, including improved oversight visibility.